OpenstackForkedProjects/openstack-tutorial/tutorial/nova_compute.rst

     # compute hosts have no public interface.
     # Lets leave this as an exercise for the students.

-You can just replace the ``/etc/nova/nova.conf`` file with the content displayed above.

 Check if the ``virt_type`` inside the ``[libvirt]`` of the ``/etc/nova/nova-compute.conf`` is set to ``kvm``.